IntelligentSoftwareSystems/Galois/README.md

   other domains such as irregular meshes.
 - Scalable concurrent containers such as bag, vector, list, etc.

-Galois is released under article BSD-3-Clause license.
+Galois is released under the BSD-3-Clause license.

 Building Galois